-Motor Vehicle Licence and Recording Fees
+Motor Vehicle Licence Fees

-Motor vehicle licence registration fees are paid by motor vehicle owners (who use their vehicles on public roads) either every three, six or 12 months.
+Motor vehicle licence fees (often called registration fees) are paid by motor vehicle owners (who use their vehicles on public roads) either every three, six or 12 months.

-The registration fees consist of a motor vehicle licence fee, compulsory third party insurance premium, plate fee and recording fee.
-These registration fees are collected by the Department of Transport under the Road Traffic Act 1974.
+The cost of licensing a motor vehicle consists of a licence fee, a compulsory third party insurance premium, a plate fee1 and a recording fee.
+These fees are collected by the Department of Transport under the Road Traffic (Vehicles) Act 2012.